Threshold condensation to singular support for a Riesz equilibrium problem: Introduction and main results

 A local minimum of a smooth unconstrained function can be found efficiently by a variety of gradient based descent methods, see~\cite{NocedalWright2006} for example.
 Here

 with $\nabla_{x_k} V(x_k) = \alpha \gamma |x_k|^{\alpha-2}\; x_k$, and for $k \neq j$,

 The number of optimization variables is $n = dN$ for $N$ points in $\dR^d$, for example $n = 40,000$ for the experiments in Figures~\ref{fi:rad} and \ref{fi:p}, so a limited-memory BFGS method~\cite{ByrdLuNocedalZhu1995} can avoid computations with an $n$ by $n$ Hessian approximation.
 Gradient information is essential due to the highly nonlinear interactions from the Riesz kernels.
-Two other notable features of these optimizations problems are that while the support of the (discrete) distribution is identified quickly (for $\alpha \geq 2$), there can be many local minima corresponding to the density within the support.
-Thus many different initial points were used to try to identify features of the equilibrium measure, the global minimum as $N \to \infty$.
-The second feature is that the external field $V = \gamma\left|\cdot\right|_p^\alpha$ has a derivative discontinuity at the origin for $p = 2$, $\alpha < 2$, making discrete optimization for densities with a mass at the origin much more difficult.
+For each fixed $N$, there can be many local minima to the discrete optimization problem, thus many different initial points were used to try to identify the global minimum.
+Furthermore, the external field $V = \gamma\left|\cdot\right|_p^\alpha$ has a derivative discontinuity at the origin for $p = 2$, $\alpha < 2$, making discrete optimization for densities with a mass at the origin much more difficult.
 Also for $p = 1$, the external field has derivative discontinuities whenever a component of one of the points is zero.

 We further remark that as $N \to \infty$ the sequence of empirical measures $\mu_N^* := \mu_{x_1^*,\ldots,x_N^*}$ for minimizers $\omega_N^* = (x_1^*,\ldots,x_N^*)$ of the discrete energy in \eqref{eq:En} converges in the weak-star topology to the corresponding equilibrium measure $\meq$ of Theorem~\ref{th:main}.
 Indeed, it is easy to show that thanks to the growth of $V(x)$ at infinity, the empirical measures are all supported on a compact set independent of $N$ and so a standard argument (see for instance Theorem 4.2.2 of \cite{MR3970999}) going back to Choquet~\cite{Choquet1958} and Fekete~\cite{Fekete1923} shows that any limit measure of the sequence $\mu_N^*$ is necessarily an equilibrium (minimizing) measure of the continuous problem in \eqref{eq:equ}.
 Moreover, under the assumptions of Theorem~\ref{th:main}, this equilibrium measure is unique.